goose-lang/goose/README.md

 - A `.go` file which uses the Go `testing` package.
 This is for confirming that tests actually do always return true, as intended.
 Note that the use of the testing package means that this file must end in `_test.go`.
 It should go in the `semantics/` directory.
 - A `.v` file that runs using Perennial's semantic interpreter.
 This file should go in Perennial's `goose_lang/interpreter/` directory and can have any name.

 To generate these files, the executable takes a required flag of either `-go` or `-coq` which specifies the file type, an optional `-out` argument specifying where to write the output, and finally the path to the semantics package.
 For example,
 `cmd/test_gen/test_gen -coq -out /.../goose_lang/interpreter/generated_test.v /.../goose/internal/examples/semantics`
 generates the Coq file of semantic tests.
+To re-generate the Go test file you can run `go generate ./...`.